postersw/AndersonIsland/ReadMe.txt

 		developer.apple.com:
 		Upload the CSR file (from above): posterswdev.certSigningRequest. or posterswprod.certSigningRequest.
 		Note that I can always use
-		  the original posterswdev.certSigningRequest or posterswprod.certSigningRequest from 3/17.
+		  the original posterswdev.certSigningRequest or posterswprod.certSigningRequest from 3/17 UNTIL 2/22.
 		Now your certificate is done.
 		Download your certificate to your Mac desktop.
 It will be called ios_development.cer or ios_distribution.cer.
 		Rename it to AIADevmmyy.cer or AIAProdmmyy.cer.
 	Back to the Mac.
 		Then double click the .cer file to install in Keychain Access.
-		It now shows up in Keychain Access- Certificates as 'Apple Development: Robert Bedoll' or Apple Distribution: Robert Bedoll.
+		It now shows up in Keychain Access- Certificates as 'Apple Development: Robert Bedoll' or Apple Distribution: Robert Bedoll.  and it will expire 1 year from today.
+			 (last done on 2/28/21, expires on 2/28/22).
 	    KEYCHAIN ACCESS:
 		select Certificates (not Keys), and the certificate just added (iPhone Developer or iPhone Distribution).
 		right click on Export.
 Select the P12 File Format.